SteDiamant/MicroGridModeling/README.md

 >streamlit run app.py
 ## Data
 The data for this app can be found in the `data` directory.
 The app reads in the `data_f.csv` file and performs some data preprocessing to prepare it for analysis.
-## Code
-The code for this app is contained in the `app.py` file.
-The app is organized into several functions:
-* `load_data()`: Loads the data from the CSV file and preprocesses it.
-* `calculate_average_per_day(df, column_choice)`: Calculates the daily average for a specified column.
-* `Imbalance_Analysis(df)`: Performs analysis on the imbalance column.
-* `clustering(df)`: Performs clustering on the data.
-* `count_clusters(df)`: Counts the number of clusters.
-## Functionality
-The app currently has two main functionalities:
-- **Data Exploration:** Allows users to explore the data by selecting a date range and a column to visualize.
-The app will display a histogram of the selected column, as well as the daily average for that column.
-- **Imbalance Analysis:** Displays the range of the imbalance, the highest and lowest imbalances, and performs clustering on the data to group similar values together.
-## Author
-Stelios Diamantopoulos